apioo/fusio-adapter-redis/README.md

 =====

 [Fusio] adapter which provides a connection to work with a Redis service.
-It uses the redis PHP extension.
+It uses the predis/predis package.
 You can install the adapter with the following steps inside your Fusio project:

     composer require fusio/adapter-redis